The Top 10 Activities Logged in the Nutrisystem App

 And the best news?
 You already have a tool that can supercharge your success in nailing that weekly 150—your phone!

 Ready to get moving?
-Here are the top 10 most-logged activities in the NuMi app by Nutrisystem members just like you!
+Here are the top 10 most-logged activities in the Nutrisystem app by Nutrisystem members just like you!
 Plus, we’ve provided some tips on why they’re great and how they can be even better.

 The 7 Best Exercises for Weight Loss